mpiotrak/mpiotrak/README.md

 ### Hi there, I'm Marcin, DevSecOps specialist with the fin-tech background 👋

-- 🌱 I’m currently learning: Golang and whatever is trending on DevOps [roadmap]!
+- 🌱 I’m currently learning: Python and whatever is trending on DevOps [roadmap]!
 - 💬 My motto: "Never spend 6 minutes doing something by hand when you can spend 6 hours failing to automate it" ;)
 - 🥅 2025 Goals: read at least half of the bookmarks I saved for later in 2023 and 2024 ... :)
 - ⚡ Fun fact: I actually like writing documentation :)